University of Texas Solar Vehicles Team: Samsung Solorean

 Design began in early 2007 for UTSVT's next car, named after Samsung, their sponsor, and the DeLorean from Back to the Future.
 Samsung donated roughly half of the $120,000 budget and provided engineering support.
 The chassis is chromoly tubular steel supporting the carbon fiber body.
 The battery pack consists of 598 LG 18650 lithium ion cells.
 The solar array is an assembly of 393 SunPower A-300 monocrystalline silicon cells split into three arrays able to produce up to 1.21 kW.
 A National Instruments CompactRIO controls all electrical subsystems.
 The motor is a New Generation brushless permanent magnet motor that can provide 3.75 kW of power at 95% efficiency while weighing 20 kg.

 UTSVT's 47-member team completed Solorean in June 2008, just too late to compete in the North American Solar Challenge that summer.
 Samsung Solorean competed in the 2009 and 2010 FSGP and 2010 American Solar Challenge.

 TexSun

 TexSun was completed spring 2013 at a cost of $140,000, $50,000 of which was donated by Circuit of the Americas.
 The three-wheeled vehicle has an aluminum space-frame chassis, carbon fiber body, and uses an Enertrac 602 hub motor to power the rear wheel.
 The batteries are lithium iron phosphate.
 It weighs between 500 and 600 lb.
 The solar panels, mounted to a carbon-kevlar wing, provide a maximum of 1300 W. The car has a theoretical top speed of 60 to 70 mph.

 TexSun placed sixth at the 2013 Formula Sun Grand Prix held at Circuit of the Americas for the first time.
-It also participated in the 2015 and 2016 FSGPs, and competed for the last time at the 2017 FSGP the team hosted.
+In 2014 the Cockrell School hosted the Formula Sun Grand Prix and the American Solar Challenge.
+TexSun participated in the 2015 and 2016 FSGPs, and competed for the last time at the 2017 FSGP, which the team hosted.